Online courses are everywhere!

 Then there’s the product offered by big names in their niche.
-They suggest added value with fancy sales pages, scheduled webinar calls, social media/forum groups, maybe some variation of a group coaching call once a week … along with the graphics, presentation slides and video.
+They suggest added value with fancy sales pages, scheduled webinar calls, social media/forum groups, maybe some variation of a group coaching call once a week … in a multimedia format.
 These “big” courses can charge $1,000, $2,000 … or more.

-They have their place and, for those who buy them with the understanding that they’re paying a premium fee for information offered in presentation slides, audio and video, it can be a great way to learn what was once only offered through the pages of a book, or via face-to-face presentations that required costly travel and time demands.
+They have their place and, for those who buy them with the understanding that they’re paying a premium fee for information offered in a multimedia format, it can be a great way to learn what was once only offered through the pages of a book, or via face-to-face presentations that required costly travel and time demands.

 All of that being said, there are some truly good courses out there too (offered at a reasonable price).